Showing posts with label Issan Dorsey Roshi. Show all posts

 I was responding to an email from one of my favorite Zen teachers in the world, a wonderful woman with whom I share a deep love for music, flashes of koan insight, and many friends.
 After briefly exchanging personal updates, I mentioned that a mutual Zen friend and I had lost contact since the Ice Age.
 I made a mental note that it was at least three girlfriends ago, but he had not faded from my world.
 How could he?
 He’d had an enormous effect on my practice.

 I’d recently posted a short piece, “How do they think they can get away with it?”
 The teacher accused of misconduct was a friend of our mutual friend and teacher.
-In my post, I repeated the wording of the complaint of some female students: [he suggested that} “meditating while naked in his lap (based on the yab-yum image) would help their spiritual practice,” a bit of secret oral tradition that should probably best be kept secret,
+In my post, I repeated the wording of the complaint of some female students: [he suggested that} “meditating while naked in his lap (based on the yab-yum image) would help their spiritual practice,” a bit of secret oral tradition that should probably best be kept secret.

 Then I was hit by the whack of insight, seeing exactly what was in front of my eyes--let’s just call this discussion by its real name--porn.
 Webster’s third definition is “The depiction of acts in a sensational manner so as to arouse a quick, intense emotional reaction.”

 I started to laugh.
 I realized how many thousands of words I’d written to describe and analyze the sexual misconduct of teachers, as well as Catholic priests, over the course of my blogging.
-I decided to review some of that writing to see if it contained any of the hallmarks of pron: compulsion, obsession, titillation, mindlessly habitual storytelling, and being ultimately unsatisfying.
+I decided to review some of that writing to see if it contained any of the hallmarks of pron: compulsion, obsession, titillation, mindless habitual storytelling, and being ultimately unsatisfying.
 Was I giving porn a bad name?
 I chose nine posts of over 16,000 words to review.
 That’s roughly 25% of a standard non-fiction book.

 _______________